jo3rn/ai1021/README.md

 You are welcome to solicit advice from others outside your group, so long as you respect the course’s policy on academic honesty.

+The team composition should be finalized in week 3, in which you **present your team's idea** to everyone.

+From then on, at least 2 members of the team give a **weekly update** on the progress of the project.

+Shortly before the final phase, the team comes together for a **retrospective**.
+The team reflects on the collaboration so far and, if necessary, considers adjustments for the future.

-During the **Final Project Presentation** (Release) you demo your project.
+During the **Final Project Presentation** you:

+- release your software
+- demo your project
+- summarize your organization
+- reflect on your project approach
+- have space to talk about anything else of interest: special hardware, a tricky algorithm, strange bugs, an unexpected turn of events,...

 Each member of the group is responsible for a part of the presentation.

 | Milestone      | allotted time | Date                   |
 | -------------- | ------------- | ---------------------- |